felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 date: 2022-03-17
 ---

-Intermediate Representations (IRs) are representations employed by compilers in order to facilitate parts of the compilation pipeline.
+Intermediate Representations (IRs) are ways to model programs that is used by compilers throughout the compilation pipeline.
 To understand what an IR is, let's look at what compilers do and how they are structured.

 # Compilers and Transformations